-in that broad sense, will be at pains to offer an alternative approach to become the central methodology of macroeconomics.
-On the other hand, it is clear that any particular model or modeling choice may be subject to criticism.
+Under the general heading of "DSGE models" one can find a large variety of frameworks, ranging from the early, utopian, RBC models to more recent efforts to incorporate financial frictions, heterogeneity, or learning in a baseline New Keynesian model.
+Anyone opposing the DSGE approach to macroeconomic modelling, understood in that broad sense, will be at pains to offer an alternative approach to become the central methodology of macroeconomics.
+However, it is clear that any particular model or modelling choice may be subject to criticism.
 That criticism, whether focused on a model's counterfactual empirical predictions or on the implausibility of some its assumptions, should remain the engine of progress in macroeconomics.
-Needless to say, such criticism will be particularly welcome if it is accompanied with constructive proposals to replace the elements of the model that are viewed as flawed, though this requirement is certainly not an indispensable one.
+Needless to say, such criticism will be particularly welcome if it is accompanied by constructive proposals to replace the elements of the model that are viewed as flawed, though this requirement is certainly not an indispensable one.